 - All members of staff are aware of the process for making referrals to SCS for statutory assessments under the Children Act 1989 that may follow a referral, along with the role they might be expected to play in such assessments. - In all but the most exceptional circumstances, parents /carers will be made aware of the concerns for their child at the earliest possible stage.
-In the event of a referral to Specialist Children's Services being necessary, parents/carers will be informed and consent to this will be sought, unless there is a valid reason not to do so, for example if to do so would put a child at risk of harm to would undermine a criminal investigation. - In the absence of the availability of the DSL to discuss an immediate and urgent concern, staff can seek advice from the Education Safeguards Team (03000 41 11 11).
-If anyone other than the DSL makes a referral to external services, then they will inform the DSL as soon as possible. - On occasion, staff may pass information about a child to the DSL, but remain anxious about action subsequently taken.
+In the event of a referral to Specialist Children's Services being necessary, parents/carers will be informed and consent to this will be sought, unless there is a valid reason not to do so, for example if to do so would put a child at risk of harm to would undermine a criminal investigation. - In the absence of the availability of the DSL to discuss an immediate and urgent concern, staff can seek advice from the Education Safeguards Team.
+If anyone other than the DSL makes a referral to external services, then they will inform the DSL as soon as possible.
+Information on what to do if a member of staff is the only one available to a student is provided through face-to-face Safeguarding training every September and is part of the annual TMS Safeguarding Training resources provided to staff each year. - On occasion, staff may pass information about a child to the DSL but remain anxious about action subsequently taken.
 Staff should feel able to check the progress of a case with the DSL so that they can reassure themselves the child is safe and their welfare is being considered.
 If following this process, the staff member remains concerned that appropriate action is not being taken, it is the responsibility of that staff member to seek further direct consultation from either a member of the Education Safeguarding Team or Specialist Children's Services who may be able to discuss the concern and provide advice on appropriate action to be taken. - If after a referral a child's situation does not appear to be improving, then the DSL (or the person that made the referral) will request reconsideration to ensure that the settings concerns have been addressed and, most importantly, that the child's situation improves.
 Professional disagreements (escalation) will be responded to in line with the KSCB procedures and DSLs may request support via the Education Safeguarding Team.